petrus-v/selenium-extra-api/README.rst

 TODO
 ====

-* Travis config
-* Manage id to be unique if driver is set twice in selenium.json file
+* Allow to set several times the same config to prepare nth driver of the same item, mange unique id
 * Rename capabilities parameter, this make thing confused
 * Think about object parameter when setting remote server
 * add more unittest about configuration